gorango/flowcraft/sandbox/5.distributed/README.md

 This example demonstrates the power of the `Executor` pattern by running the same complex, graph-based AI agent from the DAG example in a distributed environment using **BullMQ**.

-It showcases a client-worker architecture where a client can initiate a workflow, and the actual execution of each node happens as a job processed by one or more separate worker processes.
-This is a common pattern for building scalable, resilient, and long-running process automation systems.
+It showcases a client-worker architecture where a client can initiate a workflow and **asynchronously wait for its final result**.
+The actual execution of each node happens as a job processed by one or more separate worker processes, which is a common pattern for building scalable, resilient, and long-running process automation systems.

 ## Features

+- **Awaitable Workflows**: The client can start a workflow and wait for a definitive `completed`, `failed`, or `cancelled` status, making it easy to integrate into request-response patterns like an API server.
 - **Pluggable `BullMQExecutor`**: A custom executor that, instead of running nodes in-memory, enqueues them as jobs in a Redis-backed BullMQ queue.
 - **Client-Worker Separation**:
-  - The **Client** (`src/client.ts`) is a lightweight process that builds the initial context and starts a workflow.
-This is a non-blocking, "fire-and-forget" operation.
+  - The **Client** (`src/client.ts`) is a lightweight process that initiates the workflow and then polls a Redis key for the final status.
-  - The **Worker** (`src/worker.ts`) is a separate, long-running process that listens for jobs, executes the logic for a single node, and enqueues the next node(s) in the graph.
-The worker effectively acts as the *true*, step-by-step executor in the distributed system.
+  - The **Worker** (`src/worker.ts`) is a separate, long-running process that listens for jobs, executes the logic for a single node, and reports the final status back to the client via Redis.
 - **State Serialization**: The `Context` is serialized to a plain object and passed between jobs, allowing state to flow through the distributed graph.
 - **Distributed Cancellation**: A `runId` is generated for each workflow.
-You can gracefully abort a running workflow by pressing 'c' in the worker terminal and providing the corresponding `runId`, demonstrating how to manage distributed processes.
+You can gracefully abort a running workflow by pressing 'c' in the worker terminal and providing the corresponding `runId`, and the client will be notified of the cancellation.
 - **Resilience & Scalability**: By using a message queue, workflows can survive process restarts.
 You can run multiple worker processes to handle a high volume of concurrent workflows.
 - **Unchanged Business Logic**: The exact same declarative JSON graph definitions from the DAG example are used here.
 The change in execution environment (in-memory vs. distributed) is completely transparent to the workflow's definition.